Probation Violation Defense Lawyer

 - Consumption of a prohibited substance.

-Diversion & Deferred Sentences
+DUI Diversion & Deferred Sentences

 There are many situations where a person gets an opportunity to participate in a diversion program or a deferred sentencing program.
-This is a situation when a person agrees to plead guilty, and in exchange, the court or prosecution agrees to dismiss the charges upon completion of certain conditions.
+This is a situation that occurs when a person agrees to plead guilty, and in exchange, the court or prosecution agrees to dismiss the charges upon completion of certain conditions.